Get the Skills to Be a Professional Court Reporter

 Court reporters are in demand nationwide, and courts throughout California are looking to hire professional court reporters.
 It is a fact that California needs not only qualified professional court reporters but qualified stenographers — reporters with court reporting training who have the same qualifications as professional court reporters but who can use their skills in other than the justice system.
 Stenographers with court reporting training who have the same skills as professional court reporters provide closed captioning for TV, CART reporting for the deaf and hard of hearing, medical transcription, congressional reporting, and more.
 South Coast College professional stenographers are in much demand because of the hands-on, personalized court reporter/stenography training they receive.
 Just in the last two months, three professional court reporter graduates who received court reporting training from South Coast College obtained officialships in Southern California Courts: Priscilla Mireles, CSR, Los Angeles county; Kaitlyn Lancaster, Orange County; and Trisha Wiener, Riverside County.

 According to the Court Reporting Industry Outlook Report (2012-2013), California leads the list of greatest demand with a projected 2,320 new job openings in the field by 2018.
 Watch the following video to see why court reporting that now uses the latest technologies is such a fast-paced, in-demand career.

 If you’re a focused, detail-oriented individual interested in pursuing a professional career with a future, you owe it to yourself to consider your potential as a certified Court Reporter.

 Become A Qualified Court Reporter

-You’ll train in a practical setting including real stenography machines and computer equipment you’ll use on the job.
+You’ll do your court reporting training in a practical setting including the stenography machines and computer equipment you’ll use on the job.
 Plus you’ll have access to a variety of resources, including: